Certificate Program in Canine Remedial Massage - New and Improved Program Released!

-Assessments include online examinations, written assignments as well as practical demonstrations and work placement.
-Each student will be required to submit log book case study reports for 15 patients.
+Log Book Completion: Each student will be required to submit log book case study reports for 15 patients.
 Full details will be provided in the course

 Duration of the canine remedial massage course

-The course runs for a total of 6 months.
-Case studies are to be completed after the online components and workshops have finished.
+The course theory takes 7 months to complete.
+Case studies are to be completed after all online components and the workshop has been completed.

 This is a part-time course that will require approximately 5-6 hours of study per week depending on your previous level of canine anatomy experience.